Vinodh-Machireddy/ml/FLOW.md

 This is the full picture.
 Level 2 adds CI/CD for the pipeline code itself, not just for the model.
 Every component of the ML system — data processing, training logic, serving config — is treated as software and goes through automated testing, building, and deployment.
   - Level 2 — Complete Flow Using Your Stack

-1. Project Initiation & Tech Stack
-2. What the Data Scientists hand over — brief context, just enough to show you understand the ML side
-3. Training Pipeline (KFP) — how you productionized their notebook into a repeatable pipeline (this is YOUR territory)
-4. Experiment Tracking & Model Registry (MLflow) — how models are versioned and promoted (YOUR territory)
-5. CI/CD Pipeline (GitHub Actions + ArgoCD + DVC) — how code and model changes flow to production (YOUR territory)
-6. Model Serving (KServe) — real-time inference architecture (YOUR territory)
-7. Monitoring & Observability (Prometheus + Grafana) — drift detection, alerting (YOUR territory)
-8. Retraining Strategy — when and how retraining is triggered (YOUR territory)
 > **Team Flow:** Platform Engineering → Data Engineering → Data Science → MLOps Engineering

 ## 1. Project Initiation & Tech Stack: